 Sisters Vianne and Isabelle have always been at odds.
-In 1939, just as the War is coming to France, Vianne enjoys a quiet life with her husband Antoine and her daughter Sophie.
+In 1939, just as the war is coming to France, Vianne enjoys a quiet life with her husband Antoine and daughter Sophie.
 Younger sister Isabelle is impetuous, having been expelled from boarding schools all across France.
-When the Nazis invade Paris, Isabelle is sent to live with Vianne.
+When the Nazis invaded Paris, Isabelle was sent to live with Vianne.
 En route, she meets and falls in love with a young French Resistance fighter.
 He leaves her with her sister, but Isabelle makes her way back to Paris.

 Teen Student Reader (15):

-For me personally, not only was it a heart racing adventure to go through the events that follow with the characters but it gave me an awareness of what WWII was actually like and what people suffered through.
-Books about World War II tend to spotlight peoplewho fought on the front, but never the others who were still majorly affected by the war nonetheless.
+For me personally, not only was it a heart racing adventure to go through the events that follow with the characters but it gave me an awareness of what WWII was like and what people suffered through.
+Books about World War II tend to spotlight people who fought on the front, but never the others who were still majorly affected by the war nonetheless.

 This is an exceptionally well-written, powerful book.
 The character development, plot, and historical content combine exquisitely to give you an immersive experience and a very emotional feel.
-Bonus: The massive amounts of historical content definitely offer a lot of learning opportunities.
+Bonus: Massive historical content definitely offers a lot of learning opportunities.

 Graphic violence, sexual situations, drug/alcohol use, and war.